CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 ```

 :::info
+`make install` will copy `wasmd` to `$HOME/go/bin`
-If you have any problems here, check your `PATH`. `make install` will copy `wasmd` to
+ by default.
+If you have any problem with the installation of `wasmd`, check your `PATH` and make sure it includes `$HOME/go/bin`.
-`$HOME/go/bin` by default, please make sure that is set up in your `PATH` as well, which should be the case in general
-for building Go code from source.
 :::

 ## Setup wasmd and Wallet {#setup-wasmd-and-wallet}

-Let's configure `wasmd` exec, point it to testnets, create a wallet and ask for tokens from the faucet:
+Let's configure the `wasmd` executable, point it to testnets, create a wallet and ask for tokens from the faucet:

-First source the cliffnet cosmwasm public network configurations to the shell:
+First, source the cliffnet cosmwasm public network configuration to the shell:

 ```shell
 source <(curl -sSL https://raw.githubusercontent.com/CosmWasm/testnets/master/cliffnet-1/defaults.env)